Common Mistakes Travellers Make On Their First Trip To India

 Being Overwhelmed By The Culture Shock

-India is such a shock to the senses for a tourist, no matter how much you prepare yourself you are likely to be overwhelmed.
-It is an assault on all the senses.
+India is an assault on all the senses for a tourist, no matter how much you prepare yourself you are likely to be overwhelmed at some point in time.
 You will find that the culture also changes between regions of India.
 So you may just become adjusted to one culture only to find yourself immersed in another culture.

-Even the esteemed traveller finds Indian travel challenging at the best of times.
+Even the esteemed traveler finds Indian travel challenging at the best of times.
 The Indian way of life is different in every way imaginable that adjusting to every aspect can at times be difficult.
 It is best to accept what you can't change and don't sweat the small stuff.
+Which is usually easier said than done.

 Avoiding Off Beat Destinations